Understanding the Public Interest Disclosure Act 2013: The Role of Anonymous Reporting

 Emergency

 Emergency disclosures are made when the discloser believes, on reasonable grounds, that the information concerns a substantial threat or imminent danger to the health, safety, or environment of one or more persons.
-These may be made to any person other than a foreign public official but are subject to a number of additional criteria:
+These may be made to any person other than a foreign public official but are subject to several additional criteria:

 Legal practitioner

-Disclosures are made to Australian legal practitioners for the purpose of obtaining legal advice or professional assistance in making or proposing to make a disclosure.
+Disclosures are made to Australian legal practitioners to obtain legal advice or professional assistance in making or proposing to make a disclosure.
 These disclosures are often necessary to ensure that whistleblowers have access to legal guidance to navigate the disclosure process effectively.
 However, if the information has a national security or protective security classification, the legal practitioner must hold an appropriate level of security clearance.

 NACC disclosure